Occupational Science Sc.D.

 - Analyze, generate, and disseminate knowledge related to the form, purpose, and meaning of occupation as it applies to the daily life of people.

-- Demonstrate proficiency in use of electronic databases to secure varied and appropriate literature for scholarly work.
+- Demonstrate proficiency in use of technology to participate and produce appropriate scholarly work.

 OSC 742 ORIGINS AND EVOLUTION OF OCCUPATIONAL SCIENCE (3)